 Bronte beach is easily accessibly by bus or taxi from the city.
 A couple of nice cafes near the beast are popular for brunch, lunch and dinner.
 Bronte is more of a neighbourhood beach and somewhat secluded as compared to Coogee and Bondi.

-Tamarama Beach is walking distance from Bondi Beach and is a relatively hidden beach.
+Tamarama Beach is within walking distance from Bondi Beach and is a relatively hidden beach.
 This beach is very popular with the local crowd and is visible on Coogee to Bondi Walk.
 In summers this beach gets very crowded band people to enjoy volleyball, surfing, BBQ and other beach sports.

 Brighton is one of my all-time favourite locations.
 I stayed in Brighton for a year and fell in love with the laid back atmosphere and great views of Botany Bay.
 This beach has historical importance because some of the early boats to land in Australia in the eighteenth century entered the mainland through Brighton Bay.

 There is a shark net located to the boardwalk and people who want to enjoy a dip in the water are suggested to stay in the shark net.

 Windy and warm days in summer bring plenty of water sports including speed boats, water scooters, windsurfing and paragliding to the bay.
 The beach near the Novotel areas gets crowded on the weekends.
 However, the beach stretches over to Ramsgate and Dolls Point, which is more popular with the families.

 Novotel Brighton Beach is one of the best places to stay near the beach area.

 Cronulla is one of my favourite beaches in Sydney as the best stretch is quite long and you will always find a place for yourself.
 There is plenty of free beachfront parking available which makes it a popular beach in Shire District area.